Classmates visit site of Summerlin crash, ID 2 brothers killed

 The brothers’ bike, described as an “off-road motorcycle” in a Metro news release, did not have a headlight, taillight, turn signal or “any provisions to carry a passenger,” police said.

-The driver stayed on the scene and is not expected to face charges, Metro Lt.
-Bret Ficklin said at the scene Friday night.
+The driver stayed at the scene and is not expected to face charges, Metro Lt.
+Bret Ficklin said Friday.
 He did not show any signs of impairment, according to the news release.

 The brothers died at the scene, Ficklin said.
 The Clark County coroner’s office, which is closed on weekends, had not officially identified the brothers as of Saturday.